annnhuang/annnhuang.github.io/_posts/2025-02-20-decisions.md

 ---
-layout: default
+layout: post
-title: Making decisions is not as simple as you think
+title: Making decisions is not a simple process
-description: How do we influence each other's choices?
+date: 2025-02-20
+tags: [science]
 ---

 ## Decision in daily life is not a simple process